ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Introduction

-The RATS architecture defines a handful of conceptual messages (see {{Section 8 of -rats-arch}}), such as Evidence and Attestation Results.
+The IETF Remote ATtestation procedureS (RATS) architecture defines a handful of conceptual messages (see {{Section 8 of -rats-arch}}), such as Evidence and Attestation Results.
 Each conceptual message can have multiple claims encoding and serialization formats ({{Section 9 of -rats-arch}}).
 Throughout their lifetime, RATS conceptual messages are typically transported over different protocols.
 For example,

-- EAT {{-rats-eat}} Evidence in a "background check" topological arrangement first flows from Attester to Relying Party, and then from Relying Party to Verifier, over separate protocol legs.
+- In a "background check" topology, EAT Evidence {{-rats-eat}} first flows from the Attester to the Relying Party and then from the Relying Party to the Verifier, each leg following a separate protocol path.

-- Attestation Results for Secure Interactions (AR4SI) {{-rats-ar4si}} payloads in "passport" mode would be sent by the Verifier to the Attester and then, at a later point in time and over a different channel, from the Attester to the Relying Party.
+- In a "passport" topology, an attestation result payload (e.g., Attestation Results for Secure Interactions (AR4SI) {{-rats-ar4si}}) is initially sent from the Verifier to the Attester, and later, via a different channel, from the Attester to the Relying Party.

-It is desirable to reuse any typing information associated with the messages across such protocol boundaries to minimize the cost associated with type registrations and maximize interoperability.
-With the CMW format described in this document, protocol designers do not need to update protocol specifications to support different conceptual messages.
-This approach reduces the implementation effort for developers to support different attestation technologies.
-For example, an implementer of a Relying Party application does not need to parse attestation-related conceptual messages, such as different Evidence formats, but can instead utilize the CMW format to be agnostic to the attestation technology.
+By using the CMW format outlined in this document, protocol designers can avoid the need to update protocol specifications to accommodate different conceptual messages and serialization formats used by various attestation technologies.
+This approach streamlines the implementation process for developers, enabling easier support for diverse attestation technologies.
+For instance, a Relying Party application implementer does not need to parse attestation-related messages, such as Evidence from Attesters on IoT devices with Trusted Platform Modules (TPM) or servers using confidential computing hardware like Intel Trust Domain Extensions (TDX).
+Instead, they can leverage the CMW format, remaining agnostic to the specific attestation technology.

 A further design goal is extensibility.
 This means that adding support for new conceptual messages and new attestation technologies should not change the core of the processor, and that a CMW stack can be designed to offer a plug-in interface for both encoding and decoding.